bellon-donardelli/QDM_maps_alignment_script/README.md

 ## Example data

-`Testing_data/` is intended to contain a same-sample dataset, for example an AF demagnetisation sequence of ceramic samples.

-You can cite the dataset as in [`docs/DATASET_AND_CITATION.md`](docs/DATASET_AND_CITATION.md).
+`Testing_data/` is intended to contain a same-sample dataset.
+Here we provided some AF demagnetisation data from archeological material (ceramic samples).
+If needed, you can cite the dataset as in [`docs/DATASET_AND_CITATION.md`](docs/DATASET_AND_CITATION.md).